![]() |

 run_second_cpp (CCACHE_CPP2 or CCACHE_NOCPP2, see Boolean values above) If true, ccache will first run the preprocessor to

-preprocess the source code (see THE PREPROCESSOR MODE) and then on a cache
+preprocess the source code (see The preprocessor mode) and then on a

-miss run the compiler on the source code to get hold of the object file.
-This
+cache miss run the compiler on the source code to get hold of the object file.

 If false, ccache will first run preprocessor to preprocess the source code and then on a cache miss run the compiler on the preprocessed source code instead of the original source code.
 This makes cache misses slightly faster since the source code only has to be preprocessed once.
 The downside is that some compilers won’t produce the same result (for instance diagnostics warnings) when compiling preprocessed source code.
 A solution to the above mentioned downside is to set run_second_cpp to false and pass -fdirectives-only (for GCC) or -frewrite-includes (for Clang) to the compiler.
 This will cause the compiler to leave the macros and other preprocessor information, and only process the #include directives.
-When run in this way, the preprocessor arguments will be passed to the compiler since it still has to do some preprocessing (like macros). sloppiness (CCACHE_SLOPPINESS) By default, ccache tries to give as few false cache hits
+When run in this way, the preprocessor arguments will be passed to the compiler since it still has to do some preprocessing (like macros).
+This option is ignored with MSVC, as there is no way to make it compile without preprocessing first. sloppiness (CCACHE_SLOPPINESS) By default, ccache tries to give as few false cache hits

 as possible.
 However, in certain situations it’s possible that you know

 things that ccache can’t take for granted.
-This setting makes it
+This option makes it

 possible to tell ccache to relax some checks in order to increase the hit

 rate.
-The value should be a comma-separated string with options.
-Available
+The value should be a comma-separated string with one or several of the

 clang_index_store Ignore the Clang compiler option -index-store-path